DevWhiteFox/PixelMapperDocs/README.md

 > In this scenario the Red and Green can the ignored and focus on blue channel, and use the value of blue channel as scale, offset and ect... depend of the necessity of the user

 ## TODO of README
-- Explain i can turn off a RGB channel and for what purpose
 - Explain how use the assets
     - First using sub asset
     - Later using main asset